ARMY UNDERGRADUATE BURSARY - STANDARD (AUBS)

 ARMY UNDERGRADUATE BURSARY - ENHANCED (AUBE)

 The AUBE is open to the best performing candidates.
-If you have achieved a minimum of ABB at A-Level, and are on course for a 2:1 degree or higher - and can demonstrate the expected qualities of a potential officer - you could receive a bursary of up to £24,000, with up to £18,000 paid throughout your course, and £6,000 paid after commissioning as an officer.
+If you have achieved a minimum of ABB at A-Level, and are on course for a 2:1 degree or higher - and can demonstrate the expected qualities of a potential officer - you could receive a bursary of up to £24,000, with up to £18,000 paid throughout your course, and £6,000 paid on proof of graduating with a 2:1 degree or better.

 The amount you are paid annually depends on the year of study you apply for the bursary.